-Literary agent and writer Andrew Lownie chairs a session with two renowned biographers of Winston Churchill and explores their approach to an enduring personality.
+Literary agent and writer Andrew Lownie chaired a session with two renowned biographers of Winston Churchill and explored their approach to an enduring personality.

 In No More Champagne: Churchill and His Money, David Lough uses Churchill’s own most private records, many never researched before, to chronicle his family’s chronic shortage of money, his own extravagance and his recurring losses from gambling or trading in shares and currencies.